 In January of 2012, for the first time in 15 years, the USDA issued new guidelines for school lunches.
 These new guidelines increase offerings of fruits, vegetables and whole grain-rich foods.

-We at the NCOAI not only applaud these efforts but support them through development of the Shoot for 20 Stars Day which utilizes colorful, interactive tools aimed at educating, inspiring and motivating children to make healthy eating choices.
+We at the NCOAI not only applaud these efforts but support them through development of a star-associated food rating system which rewards children for making healthy food choices.
+This system provides a simple, yet effective tool, aimed at educating, inspiring and motivating children to make healthy eating choices.
+READ MORE